I Tried 5 Text to CAD AI Tools for Faster Drafting: Here’s What Worked

 • Outputs B-Rep STEP files (not meshes)

-• Best for simple mechanical shapes; complex forms may not convert well
+• Complex forms may not convert well

 Zoo text-to-CAD dashboard